vectech-dev/ORSAC_data_cleaning_public/README.md

 ```
 ### Dataset
 We used the John Hopkins University mosquito dataset.
-We also used the CIFAR100 dataset
+We also used the CIFAR-100 and CIFAR-10 dataset

 ### Script